-The following list of the best parenting websites and blogs have found a way to crunch all the important information for parents.
+The following list of the best parenting websites and blogs contain a ton of important information for parents.

 It’s not easy to run one of the best parenting websites online.
 I run a lackluster website and it’s hard damn work.
 I can’t imagine how much effort goes into a website for real!!!

 Keeping up to date on the constantly changing information, facts, research and studies about kids and parenting is a thankless job plus add in all the fads, trends, crazy news stories and it takes a huge staff to keep it all flowing on the daily.
 The following parenting websites and blogs have found a way to crunch all the information together and present it to busy parents.
 I thank thee.

 Here’s my list of the best parenting websites and blogs online today.
 I’ve broken the parenting website list down into two categories.
 The serious websites and the not-so-serious website.
 You’re smart enough to understand the difference.
 At least I hope so, for your kid’s sake.

 Cafemom.com — A community where moms can ask questions, give advice and share personal experiences, covering issues from fashion to work.